lm-sys/FastChat/README.md

 ## Evaluation

-Our AI-enhanced [evaluation](fastchat/eval) pipeline is based on GPT-4.
-Here are some high-level instructions for using the pipeline:
+Our AI-enhanced evaluation pipeline is based on GPT-4.
+This section provides a high-level summary of the pipeline.
+For detailed instructions, please refer to the [evaluation](fastchat/eval) documentation.

+### Pipeline Steps

-First, generate answers from different models.
-Use `qa_baseline_gpt35.py` for ChatGPT, or specify the model checkpoint and run `model_qa.py` for Vicuna and other models.
+1. Generate answers from different models: Use `qa_baseline_gpt35.py` for ChatGPT, or specify the model checkpoint and run `get_model_answer.py` for Vicuna and other models.

-Then, use GPT-4 to generate reviews automatically, which can be done manually if the GPT-4 API is not available to you.
-Once you have your evaluation data, visualize the results by running `generate_webpage_data_from_table.py`, which generates data for a static website.
+2. Generate reviews with GPT-4: Use GPT-4 to generate reviews automatically.
+This step can also be performed manually if the GPT-4 API is not available to you.

+3. Generate visualization data: Run `generate_webpage_data_from_table.py` to generate data for a static website, which allows you to visualize the evaluation data.

-Finally, serve a static website under the `webpage` directory.
-You can simply use `python3 -m http.server` to serve the website locally.
+4. Visualize the data: Serve a static website under the `webpage` directory.
+You can use `python3 -m http.server` to serve the website locally.

+### Data Format and Contribution

-Besides the evaluation workflow, we also document the data format used for evaluation, which is encoded with JSON Lines and includes information on models, prompts, reviewers, questions, answers, and reviews.
-You can customize the evaluation process or contribute to our project by accessing relevant [data](fastchat/eval/table/).
+We use a data format encoded with JSON Lines for evaluation.
+The format includes information on models, prompts, reviewers, questions, answers, and reviews.

-Check [evaluation](fastchat/eval) for detailed instructions.
+You can customize the evaluation process or contribute to our project by accessing the relevant [data](fastchat/eval/table/).

+For detailed instructions, please refer to the [evaluation](fastchat/eval) documentation.

 ## Fine-tuning
 ### Data